 A video management system based on AAI and SWITCHcast allows to upload automatically the videos registered of the encounter and to make them accessible in our Learning Management System ILIAS to the involved student only.
 The actor patients get also access to their videos by becoming members of a Virtual Home Organization and being attributed the role of tutor.

 Actor patients are supposed to watch their videos and to chose a video already in the early phase of training period for discussion with the trainers.
-They are invited to chose the topics that they want to be addressed.
-We plan to evaluate the experience of the actor patients via a questionnaire asking if the consider it to be of value and if they have propositions for improvement.
+They are invited to choose the topics that they want to be addressed.
+We plan to evaluate the experience of the actor patients via a questionnaire asking if they consider it to be of value and if they have propositions for improvement.

 Expected outcome